ckan/ckanext-spatial/README.rst

 --------------------------

 **Note:** If you run the ``initdb`` command, the table was already created for you.
-This sections just describes what's going on for those who want to know more.
+This section just describes what's going on for those who want to know more.

 To be able to store geometries and perform spatial operations, PostGIS